mmallindine/Madness-Project/scrollstory/index.md

   - music
 ---

-# Transsexual Emergence, Debate, and Treatment in American Psychiatry, 1950-1969
+# Early Transsexual Debates and Treatments in America, 1950-1969

 ## Introduction